33themes/ttt-devices/readme.txt

 ?>
 `

-This means, the sidebar will not -print- for mobile divices.
-This is not the same has "hidden" in CSS.
+This means, the sidebar will not show in mobile devices.
+This is not the same has "hidden" in CSS, with TTT Devices the code is not  sent to the client.

-= Other keyword to dettect devices =
+### Other keywords to detect devices
 `
 <?php
 if ( is_tttdevice('iphone') ) {